 Her character drawings at first, though very beautiful, could seem impressionistic and rather vague and she was often faced with baffled costume makers wondering how on earth they should be interpreted.
 She was very clear on this point.
 She always said her drawings must be followed accurately “like a map”.
 Every mark and blob of colour must be precisely accounted for.
 This is where her drawings bestride the worlds of both fine art and theatre.
 Although she was very clear in her mind about the shape and style of the final costume she was depicting, she also made sure that interpreters took into account the actual physical quality of the drawing as well as the marks it contained.
 For example, if she used watercolour paints in the drawing then she expected the fabrics to be dyed or painted to give the impression of a watercolour.
 Moreover, the energy and quality of the lines in the actual drawing would often be included in the final costume using appliqué or fabric paint.

-In the drawing of a rat for The Nutcracker and the Hard Nut (), Sonnabend’s use of a wide-nibbed pen, brush and Indian ink to make thick black quickly-drawn lines, somehow emphasises the energy and speed of the rat whilst imbuing it with a sense of hostility.
+In the drawing of a rat for The Nutcracker and the Hard Nut (fig.3), Sonnabend’s use of a wide-nibbed pen, brush and Indian ink to make thick black quickly-drawn lines, somehow emphasises the energy and speed of the rat whilst imbuing it with a sense of hostility.
 In this production, which she and I co-designed for the Ballet du Rhin, Strasbourg in 1993, the story was transported to 1930s New York with gangster rats replacing the mice of the original story and New York cops instead of the toy soldiers.
 The music was a mixture of Tchaikovsky’s score and Duke Ellington’s jazz suite which was based on Tchaikovsky’s original.
 The choreography by Philiobolus emphasised the dark side of E. T. A. Hoffmann’s original narrative whilst retaining the inherent black humour and Sonnabend managed to capture the spirit and the sinister wit of the production in this drawing.

 As she explained: